 Denise Rhoads opened the meeting at 7:00 p.m. at Town Hall.
 The next Zoning Board of Appeals meeting will be held on October 12, 2017.
 Board Business will be done at the end of the agenda.

 The application for William and Jane Cummings, 2356 West Lake Road, proposal to construct a garage with additional driveway modifications is first on the agenda.
-A site visit was made with applicants and Architect on August 12, 2017.
+A site visit was made with the applicants and Architect on August 12, 2017.
 At this time Bob Eggleston, Architect reviewed the application for variance.
 No changes from the original submission dated July 2017.
 The previous owner had applied for and received a variance for a garage project; however the previous owner never acted on the construction.
-Because this is a Ranch style house the foot print by nature is large.
+Because this is a Ranch style house, the foot print by nature is large.
 The applicant is asking to increase the living space by 11.4% where 10% is allowed.
 The property is being kept under 10% impermeable coverage.
 Bob asked if there were additional questions.
-Chair Rhoads questions the house area regarding the calculation for the enclosure, Bob explains that the garage addition was inclusive.
-Member Ketchum questions a letter for the ROW, Bob explains that this is in the deed.
+Chair Rhoads questioned the house area regarding the calculation for the porch enclosure.
+Bob explains that the garage addition was inclusive in the calculation.
+Member Ketchum questions whether there is a letter of approval for the ROW; Bob explains that this is in the applicant’s deed.
 Member Palen questions the driveway and the material that will be used, Bob and the applicant explain that they do not wish to pave it and will use gravel.
 Bob explains that no changes will be made to the existing driveway, however the changes will be in the ROW.
-The Laxtons have signed a note acknowledging the project.
+The Laxtons, owner of the ROW, have signed a note acknowledging and supporting the applicant’s project.
 Member Tucker asked if the 12ft coming off the stairs is part of the garage, Bob explains that the stairs are within the garage not the kitchen extension.
-Chair Rhoads asked if there were any other questions.
+Chair Rhoads asked the board if there were any other questions.
+There were no further questions.

 WHEREFORE, a motion was made by Member Ketchum and seconded by Vice Chair Condon to declare this application a Type II action not subject to SEQR review.
 On the basis that any and all requests for Area Variance are automatically a Type II action.
 The Board having been polled resulted in the unanimous affirmance of said motion.

 Public Hearing, Chair Rhoads opened the Public Hearing for this application and asked if there was anyone in the audience that would like to speak in favor of this application.
-Chair Rhoads asked if there was anyone who would like to speak in opposition.
+Chair Rhoads asked if there was anyone who would like to speak in opposition or had any other questions.
 Mr. Eggleston had presented a signed document by neighbors in support of the application which has been added to the applicants file.
 Chair Rhoads asked for any other comments from the audience.
+There were no further public comments.

 WHEREFORE, a motion was made to close the Public Hearing by Vice Chair Condon and seconded by Member Palen.